 IS THC-O a Synthetic?

 One distinguishing feature of THC-O (THC-O acetate) is its synthetic origin.
 Unlike cannabinoids naturally occurring in the cannabis plant, THC-O is typically synthesized through chemical processes in a laboratory setting.
 This modification is not found in cannabinoids produced by the cannabis plant.
 The synthetic nature of THC-O has implications for its purity and safety.
 This characteristic sets it apart from compounds like Delta 9 THC or CBD, which are extracted directly from cannabis plants.
+Because THC-O is synthetic, quality control and manufacturing standards are critical to prevent contamination or inconsistent potency.

 What are the Regulatory Concerns of THC-O?